-Bihar voter roll revision: Why having to prove you are an Indian citizenship is a nightmare
+Bihar voter roll revision: Why having to prove you are an Indian citizen is a nightmare

 Mitra pointed out, based on her experience working in Assam, the predicament of women from marginalised communities whose births were not registered, who did not enter formal education and did not inherit any property from their paternal families.
 “Such women have no connection with their parents in any documents,” she said.

 The absence of any guidelines on what qualifies as definitive proof of citizenship puts immense discretion in the hands of low level bureaucrats, said Yadav.
 “There are no fixed goal posts,” he said.
-“By design, the demands of the officials will change from region to region, community to community and person to person, without following due process and upholding fundamental rights of persons.
+“By design, the demands of the officials will change from region to region, community to community and person to person, without following due process and upholding fundamental rights of persons.”

 This ambiguity creates fertile ground for profiling.
 “Most likely, those who are Bengali Muslims will be looked at with suspicion,” warned Samuel.
 “When you are looking at them with suspicion, then any issue they have with the documents becomes a reason to question their citizenship status.”